 The Landscape Architecture Associate in Arts degree program provides students with the basic foundation and skills to pursue a career or further education in Landscape Architecture.
-Course topics include design process and principles, site analysis, site planning, planning design, construction, topographic form, graphic representation, computer assisted design, and professional practice.
-Students with this ill fulfill three objectives.
-Meet the minimum educational requirement to take the California Landscape Architects Begistration Example.

-degree will fulfill three objectives: Meet the minimum educational requirement to take the California Landscape Architects Registration Exam (LARE); obtain basic skills necessary to start work in a professional landscape design or design-build office; and get basic preparation towards transferring to a four-year or graduate program in landscape architecture.
+Course topics include design process and principles, site analysis, site planning, planting design, construction, topographic form, graphic representation, computer assisted design, and professional practice.
+Students with this degree will fulfill three objectives: Meet the minimum educational requirement to take the California Landscape Architects Registration Exam (LARE); obtain basic skills necessary to start work in a professional landscape design or design-build office; and get basic preparation towards transferring to a four-year or graduate program in landscape architecture.

-To qualify for the Associate in Arts in Landscape Architecture degree, students must satisfactorily complete the Degree Major requirements specified below and the local AA/AS General Education requirements.
-See the Associate Degrees section of this catalog for more information on the local AA/AS overall requirements and the local AA/AS General Education requirements.
+To gualify for the Associate in Arts in Landscape Architecture degree, students must satisfactorily complete the Degree Major requirements specified below and the local AA/AS General Education requirements.
+See the Associate Degrees section of this catalog for more information on the local AA/ AS overall requirements and the local AA/AS General Education requirements.